Tuesday, October 4, 2011

 He is the ridiculously inebriated man about town who is summoned home by his wife during the course of a wild night at his club.
 He zig-zags homeward.
 Billy's tour of inspection of his rooms leaves in its wake the desolation of an earthquake.
 He is hard on the furniture and bric-a-brac.
 He wanders to the music room and becomes entangled in a tiger-skin rug.
 The thing coils itself around his leg and Billy's foot somehow gets between its jaws.
 His wife, awakened by her husband's frenzied howls, hurries downstairs to encounter Billy deliriously endeavoring to escape the beast.
 He finally succeeds and so frightens his wife with it that she scampers upstairs.
 After battling with a pillow and becoming almost stifled by the clouds of feathers which rise from the scene, Billy silences the innocent chirp of the canary by eating him and, exhausted, falls into deep sleep.

 It is possible that a tramp posing as a count, a bungler creating havoc on roller skates and a drunken man stumbling through his home were skit premises shared by many comedians in the English Music Hall.
-Still, it was Reeves who brought these ideas in full form to the silver screen and it suggests that perhaps Chaplin looked to Reeves, in every sense a forebear, for inspiration at this early stage in his career.
+Still, it was Reeves who brought these ideas in full form to the silver screen and it suggests that perhaps Chaplin looked to this prominent forebear for inspiration at this early stage in his career.

 In either case, it is a shame that prints of Reeves' films are rare and the comedian is largely unknown even to silent film comedy fans.
 He deserves to be known just for the fact that he may have had the original Shemp haircut.
 Just read the description of his hair style as described by Kalton C. Lahue and Sam Gill in Clown Princes and Court Jesters: "His long hair, parted in the middle and combed down around his ears, gave Billy a rather shaggy appearance, especially when he was excited."